mohit2978/MERN-stack/002 day-4/notes/0000notes.md

         </ol>
       );
 ```
-we have put ol in a variable called container so this is JSX
+we have put ol in a variable called container so this is JSX, then we put in ReactDOM

 ```html
 <!DOCTYPE html>